paulappz/youtube-port-catalog/youtube_playlist.md

 1. Navigate to the Self-service page and click the `+ New Action` button.
 2. Click the `Edit JSON` button on the modal that appears.
-4. Copy and paste the self-service action JSON (seen below) in the JSON section.
+3. Copy and paste the self-service action JSON (seen below) in the JSON section.
-6. Click `Save`.

 <details>